Bread, rice, potatoes, pasta and other starchy foods

 Most of us should eat more foods from this group!

 - Starchy foods are an important source of calories in our diet.
 Although it's often suggested that starchy foods are fattening, each gram of carbohydrate provides less than half as many calories as a gram of fat.

 - Approximately one third of our total daily food intake should be from these foods.

 - Try to include them at every meal by basing your meals on starchy foods such as potatoes, breads, pasta, rice, noodles or cereals (more examples below).

-- Choose high fibre or whole grain varieties as much as possible as these usually contain more fibre, vitamins and minerals than refined versions.
-Why not try a baked potato, wholegrain breakfast cereal, wholemeal bread, wholegrain couscous or try wholewheat spaghetti with your bolognaise?
+- Choose high fibre or wholegrain varieties as much as possible as these usually contain more fibre, vitamins and minerals than refined versions.
+Why not try a baked potato with skin on, wholegrain breakfast cereal, wholemeal bread, wholewheat couscous or try wholewheat spaghetti with your bolognese?

 - Rice, pasta, noodles, couscous, bulgur wheat, millet, sorghum, quinoa, cornmeal, oats, barley and rye

 - Bread and bread products including rolls, pitta, focaccia, chapatis, bagels, baguette, ciabatta, pizza base, roti and tortillas

 - Potatoes and potato products (including baked, boiled and mashed potatoes, oven chips and potato gnocchi).